Authored by the expert who managed and guided the team behind the Laos Property Pack

 Does buying property help me get residency and citizenship in Laos in 2026?

-As of January 2026, buying property in Laos does not automatically grant you residency or citizenship, and Laos does not have a standard "golden visa" program tied to real estate purchases.
+As of early 2026, simply buying a residential property in Laos does not automatically grant you residency or put you on a path to citizenship, because Laos does not operate a golden visa or residency-by-investment program tied to residential property purchases the way some countries do.

 Can I legally rent out property on my visa in Laos right now?